Skip to main content

 Shared options

-All options passed in the options object apply to every URL in the batch:
+All options passed in the options object apply to every URL in the batch.
+Supported options are the same as the capture endpoint:

 Handling large batches